 King Ramesses II’s tomb, the Ramesseum, is a memorial temple complex near Luxor.
 Now in ruins, it is still recognizable for its large pylon inscribed with images showing Ramesses’ victories over the Hittites, and the subsequent peace treaty in 1258 BC, the first known in history.

-The temples at Abu Simbel are considered Egypt’s most spectacular.
+The temples at Abu Simbel south of Aswan are considered Egypt’s most spectacular.
 Situated close to Lake Nasser in Nubia, they were built to commemorate Ramesses’ reign, and to honor his queen, Nefertari, and are a wonder to behold.
-You can visit Abu Simbel in one of our Gods of Egypt luxury tours
+You can visit Abu Simbel in one of our Egypt luxury tours.

 King Ramesses II and Moses, Exodus, and a Lasting Legacy

 Ramesses is the pharaoh commonly linked to the biblical Book of Exodus, though there is no historical or archaeological evidence for this, and the theory grew largely after the 1956 movie, The Ten Commandments.

 There have been extensive archaeological excavations throughout Egypt, and there is hardly any ancient site that does not mention Ramesses the Great in some capacity and, later known as ‘Great Ancestor’, many pharaohs honored him by taking his name as their own.

 Ramesses’ mummy shows he was over six feet tall with a strong, regal jaw, and with over 200 wives and more than 150 children, he was a formidable man.
 And despite the tenuous and unfortunate association with the cruel pharaoh of Exodus, history shows us a powerful pharaoh and noble ruler.